 How To Clicker Train A Dog In 5 Easy Steps

-Clicker training dogs is easy to learn and offers the fastest way to help your dog learn.
-Whether you want to curb problem behaviors, teach a few fun tricks, or train your dog for competition, clicker training is the way to go.
+Clicker training dogs is easy and offers the fastest way to help your dog learn.
+Whether you want to curb problem behaviours, teach a few fun tricks, or train your dog for competition, clicker training is the way to go.

 This guide offers a few of the basics that you will need to learn before starting your clicker training journey.

 Clicker training has its roots in the work of animal behaviourists who wanted to apply the principles of operant conditioning to train marine animals over thirty years ago.
 With the help of several visionaries including Karen Pryor, Gary Wilkes, Gary Priest, and Ingrid Kang Shallenberger, clicker training dogs has created a complete revolution in canine training.

 In the most basic sense, clicker training dogs is a technique that focuses on the power of associating the sound of the click with reward, offering the trainer the ability to be very accurate about what behaviour they are rewarding.

 Once you and your dog learn the basics of this technique, you will find that it produces amazing results whether you are training fancy tricks or everyday basic manners.

 A bonus of this training technique is that it builds a bond of trust between you and your furry friend.
 It also helps to keep your dog motivated to learn more because training sessions are full of good things.
 Finally, using this style of training creates a kind of game that you and your dog will play together to keep training fun and effective for both you and your canine companion.